 The plate voltage will be higher with only two tubes pulling current through the power supply so you may need to adjust the amp's bias.
 See this to measure and adjust the bias.

 As stated above we need to up the speaker impedance when substituting 6V6 tubes in a 6L6 amp and we also need to up the impedance when running only 2 power tubes in a 4 tube amp so we need to take two steps up in speaker impedance to run 2 6V6 power tubes in an amp designed for 4 6L6 tubes.
 For an amp with a 2 ohm secondary we would need an 8 ohm speaker, a 4 ohm secondary needs a 16 ohm speaker and an 8 ohm secondary would need 32 ohms of speaker load (two 16 ohm speakers wired in series).
+For example, the Fender Twin Reverb has a 4 ohm output transformer secondary.
+It has two 8 ohm speakers wired in parallel to give the transformer its needed 4 ohm load.
+With two 6V6 tubes the amp will need a 16 ohm load which can be done by simply wiring the two speakers in series.

 You must consider the power tube plate voltage when running 2 6V6 tubes.
 With only two small power tubes pulling current through the power supply all the voltages in the amp will be higher than normal.
 JJ 6V6S power tubes are good for 500 plate volts so they can handle the Twin Reverb's voltage but for normal 6V6 tubes you must do something to lower the plate voltage to keep from frying them.
 For amps with tube rectifiers you can plug in a lower rated rectifier like the 5R4 (less sag) or 5Y3 (more sag) to bring down the voltage.
 For amps with solid state rectifiers like the Twin Reverb and Single and Dual Showman you can plug the amp into a bucking transformer or variac and turn down the amp's input voltage.
 A bucking transformer at its lowest setting may also do the job.